Can AI Actually Build My Business Reports Safely?

 Bottom line

-AI can safely build business reports when it pulls from a governed Metric Layer that acts like guardrails.
+AI can safely build business reports when it pulls from a governed Metrics Layer that acts as guardrails.
 Give AI a glass box of context-rich metrics, not a pile of spreadsheets, and every answer lines up with how your business measures success.

 Related questions